GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

-errorHandlingMethod                                | A list of possible error handling methods useLocalCache                                      | Cache in local memory cache attributes, scopes, clients and organization entry with expiration 60 seconds jwksAlgorithmsSupported                            | A list of algorithms that will be used in JWKS endpoint.
+errorHandlingMethod                                | A list of possible error handling methods useLocalCache                                      | Cache in local memory cache attributes, scopes, clients and organization entry with expiration 60 seconds jwksAlgorithmsSupported                            | A list of algorithms that will be used in JWKS endpoint. returnClientSecretOnRead                           | Boolean value specifying whether a client_secret is returned on client GET or PUT.
+Set to false by default which means to not return secret.

 ### Brute Force Protection